 I’d be able to balance my twin desires: settling down and my love of travel.

 Since moving here in January, I never managed to spend more than a couple weeks in New York City before having to leave again.
 When I moved into my own apartment in July, I left the next day.
 I came back for a week before leaving again for two months.

 I never joined that gym.

-My apartment is still bare with curtainless windows, books longing for a bookcase, and walls longing for art and paintings.
+My apartment is still bare, with curtainless windows, books longing for a bookcase, and walls lacking art and paintings.

 “I thought you were slowing down,” people would say to me.